By Cassie Wilson and 1000 Friends staff | 26-minute read; about 1 minute per bill

 SUPPORT

-What it does: Allows cities to annex non-contiguous, residentially-zoned land that is inside the urban growth boundary (UGB), at the property owner’s request, when that land is already served by city infrastructure.
+What it does: As amended, the bill allows Eugene to annex non-contiguous, residentially-zoned land that is inside its urban growth boundary (UGB), at the property owner’s request, when that land is already served by city infrastructure.

-HB 4035: Expands eligibility criteria so more cities may use one-time UGB expansion path provided in 2024
+HB 4035A: Expands eligibility criteria so more cities may use one-time UGB expansion path provided in 2024

-What it does: Revises SB 1537 to allow more cities to skirt the regular UGB expansion laws and instead use the shortcut provided by SB 1537 (2024) by, among other things, allowing expansion on to farm and forest lands in certain circumstances.
+What it does: As amended, the bill revises SB 1537 to allow more cities to use the UGB expansion shortcut provided by SB 1537 (2024) by, among other things, allowing expansion on to farm and forest lands in certain defined circumstances.
 Also increases allowed size of UGB expansion.

 Natural and working lands